Download this example as Julia file or Jupyter notebook.

 Energy per site -3/8

-Use symmetry_equivalent_bonds to iterate over all nearest neighbor bonds of the inhomogeneous system.
-Modify each AFM exchange with a noise term that has variance of 1/3.
+Iterate over all symmetry_equivalent_bonds for nearest neighbor sites in the inhomogeneous system.
+Set the AFM exchange to include a noise term that has a standard deviation of 1/3.
 The newly minimized energy configuration allows for long wavelength modulations on top of the original 120° order.

 noise = randn()/3